Debt to Income

 Total Monthly Expenditures: $3,000

 Then we divide total monthly debt payments by total monthly income; So $3,000 / $7,000.

 In this scenario, Consumer #1 has a DTI of 42.85%.

 So Approximately 43% of their monthly income is going towards required debt obligations (not including food, insurance, taxes, etc.)

-Lenders always look at this ratio when they decide whether to lend you money or extend you a line of credit.
-Typically, a low DTI shows that you have a good balance between debt and income.
-The lower your DTI the more likely you will receive favorable terms on any credit you are applying for.
+Lenders evaluate your DTI when deciding whether to extend a line of credit to you.
+Typically, a low debt-to-income ratio displays to lenders that you have enough income to cover your debt obligations.
+The lower your DTI is, the more likely you will receive favorable terms on any credit you are applying for.